ecobee/building-controls-simulator/README.md

 ## Using locally cached data

-Instead of using GCS access to download data you can use a locally cached DYD files following the format: `data/cache/GCSDYD/<hashed ID>.csv.zip`.
+Instead of using GCP access to download data you can use a locally cached DYD files following the format: `data/input/local/<hashed ID>.csv.zip`.

 Simply save the files using this format and you can use them in local simulations.

+See `src/python/BuildingControlsSimulator/DataClients/test_LocalSource.py` and
+`notebooks/demo_LocalSource.ipynb` for example usage.

 ## Docker Issues